histamine intolerance brain sleep brain fog antihistamine anxiety

 But where in the brain does this happen?

 The histamine found in brain tissue comes from two major pools, namely mast cells and neurons.
 Mast cells are relatively scarce in the brain, therefore the primary source of histamine is found in neurons.
-More specifically, these histamine-releasing neurons are exclusive to just one region of the brain, known as the hypothalamus2.
-It is from this location that histamine spreads to other areas of the brain.

-When histamine binds to the receptors located in other brain regions, it causes an excitatory effect, one which is amplified even further during periods of wakefulness3.
+When histamine binds to the receptors located in other brain regions, it causes an excitatory effect, one which is amplified even further during periods of wakefulness (3).
 This means that histamine is independently over stimulating areas of the brain.

 To break down histamine in the brain and prevent this excitatory mechanism from running rampant, the HNMT enzyme (not DAO, that you’ve likely heard about so often) comes into play.
-HNMT breaks down histamine by forming a t-type methylhistamine, which is then broken down even further by two enzymes called monoamine oxidase B (MAOB) and aldehyde dehydrogenase4.
+HNMT breaks down histamine by forming a t-type methylhistamine, which is then broken down even further by two enzymes called monoamine oxidase B (MAOB) and aldehyde dehydrogenase (4).

 Now, looking at the list of functions above, and having and idea of histamine’s importance, let’s take a deeper look at the symptoms caused by histamine in the brain.